 Note that most romance novel heroines are "unawakend women" who are unaware of the charms of their personality and sexuality: it is important that the twu wuv and the magic hoo hoo hook her chosen man in the story without her planning or effort.
-(Thus women want a man who "just gets it".
-If she has to help then she feels unattractive.)
+(Women want to be desired for who they are, not what they do.
+If she has to do something then she feels unattractive.)

 Therefore, an attractive man can help a woman's self-image by giving her a genuine, unsolicited, unexpected, and innocent compliment that shares a specific detail of how her unique personality or sexuality is captivating.
 Be sure to emphasize that no other woman offers that virtue.
 "I have never met a woman with whom I can so easily to talk about hiking" may not sound like anything special to the male brain, but it will probably be the highlight of her day.
 Or consider the less likely situation of honestly telling a woman "I do not want to sound creepy, but I keep wanting to smell your hair.
 Sorry, this has not happened to me before and I though maybe verbalizing it would make it go away.
 I am imagining things, and now you must think I'm some kind of hair-pervert.
 It's probably just body chemistry.
 Anyway, go on with what you were saying..."
 To you, my sons, as men, that probably sounds disgustingly needy and lecherous.
 But I assure you that for many women reading this essay that was their favorite part.